realworldocaml/book/en/02-guided-tour.md

          int
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-are compile-time errors, whereas division by zero, is a runtime error,
+are compile-time errors, whereas an error that can't be caught by the
-or an exception:
+type system, like division by zero, leads to a runtime exception.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # 3 / 0;;